opendatacube/datacube-explorer/README.md

 (`*.env.html` is the naming convention used for environment-specific templates: they are ignored by Git)

-### Can I use it at NCI?

-A dashboard install is available from VDI on the NCI:

-    module use /g/data/v10/public/modules/modulefiles
-    module load agdc-py3-prod
-    /g/data/v10/public/run-dash.sh

-Then open the given link in your VDI web browser.

 ### Stylesheets aren't updating

 The css is compiled from Sass.
 Run `make` to rebuild them after a change,